C222/Squarenarus/README.md

 # Squarenarus
 DayZ-based loot-eating sim.

+#### Clarification
+This is "Squarenarus" not Chernarus+.
+This is not based on actual gameplay.
+The simulation assumes players are dumb drones that make a bee-line for their goal destination.
+Also, there's no where where loot collects, like towns with lots of buildings.
+Loot spawns randomly across the entire square.

 # Description

 Light green circles are "goal" areas where the blue "players" randomly choose to head towards when they spawn on the coast (bottom and right edges of the image.